rinocloud/rinocloud-matlab/README.md

 data = rino.download(7664, 'format', '%f %f);
 ```

 Would read a file containing two columns of floating point numbers separated by a space into a Matlab array.
+For more information about format strings in MATLAB, got to [The MATLAB Formatting Strings support page](http://uk.mathworks.com/help/matlab/matlab_prog/formatting-strings.html).

 ### Download most recent